rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 integration (such as images or embedded content), and a well-formatted reference page.
 The overall goal was to apply the principles of web accessibility, usability, and coherent visual design in a cohesive website experience.

+## Website structure

+The website is organized into 20 interconnected HTML pages, each focusing on a specific period, topic, or theme related to the history of the U.S. Congress from 1987 to the present.
+The structure was designed to ensure intuitive navigation and logical progression through the content.

+- Homepage: Introduces the topic, purpose, and historical scope of the website.

+- Timeline Pages: Present key legislative sessions and major political developments across multiple decades.

+- Leadership and Committees Pages: Highlight important congressional leaders, committee changes, and policy focuses.

+- Legislation Pages: Summarize significant bills, reforms, and acts passed during the covered period.

+- Media and Public Opinion Page: Explores how media coverage and public sentiment have evolved with Congress.

+- References Page: Lists credible academic, government, and media sources used in research.

+Each page is linked through a consistent navigation bar and footer section, maintaining uniformity and accessibility throughout the site.
+The layout employs reusable CSS components for typography, color scheme, and spacing to ensure a cohesive user experience.